ProRank SEO

 CSS Cache Management

-POST /wp-json/prorank-seo/v1/performance/css-cache/clear
+POST /wp-json/prorank/v1/performance/css-cache/clear

-POST /wp-json/prorank-seo/v1/performance/css-test
+POST /wp-json/prorank/v1/performance/css/preview

 WP-CLI Commands

-# Preload cache (warms local server only)
+# Preload cache (warms local server cache)

 wp prorank cache preload

-wp prorank css clear-cache
+wp prorank db-optimize

 Real Performance Impact